Whether you’re pregnant, hoping to be pregnant, or trying to avoid being pregnant, cervical mucus can be a helpful tool.

 - Keep the thermometer on your nightstand.

 - When you wake — at a consistent time each morning — take your temperature.
-Do this before you get out of bed or take a drink of water to get the most effective reading.
+To get the most effective reading, do this before you get out of bed or take a drink of water.

 - When you get an opportunity, check your cervical mucus.
 Record this on your fertility chart as well.